mbsa-tud/tsad_platform/README.md

 <img src="media/final_dataset_panel.png" alt="Dataset preparation panel" title="Dataset preparation panel" width=900/>

 #### Loading a dataset (1)
 1. Click `Browse` to select a folder from your computer or enter a path manually.
-You can find some datasets in the `datasets` folder of the tsad platform.
+You can find some datasets in the `datasets` folder of the TSAD platform.
 2. Click `Load Data` to import the selected dataset.

 The **format** of a dataset must be as such: